a-velasquez/tech_crunch/README.md

 # TechCrunch

-This TechCrunch Ruby Gem provides users with a CLI to read the 'latest' articles from TechCrunch.com.
-Users are presented with a list of articles and can choose to read the full article.
-A link is also provided for each article if the user would like to open the article in their default browser.
+This Ruby Gem provides users with a CLI to read the latest articles from TechCrunch.com.
+The user can choose to read the full article of their choosing in the terminal, but a link is also provided to open the article in the user's default browser.

 ## Installation